Mike-Makaryshyn/Amazon-Clone-react-firebase/README.md

-General: Write in console npm install in each folder to download all dependencies from the current project and npm start to start server in your browser.
+General: Write in console npm install to download all dependencies and npm start to start server in your browser.